MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-Nine digits with no spaces or delimiters
+nine digits with no spaces or delimiters

 ### Pattern

-Nine digits
+nine digits

 ### Checksum